 Today in 1843, Mary Hall was born in Marlborough, Connecticut.
 Growing up on a farm in antebellum America, when high Victorian culture placed an increasingly stringent emphasis on female domesticity, made her perhaps one of the most unlikely candidates to defy gender norms and become the first woman in Connecticut to be admitted to…

-June 29: In the Middle of a World War, a Vote for History
+June 29: In a World at War, a Vote for History

 Connecticut history made history today in 1943, when Governor Ray Baldwin signed a law setting new standards for citizenship education in Connecticut schools.
 The new law required that any college or grade school receiving state funding — public or private –had to include a comprehensive study of American history and government in its curriculum….